Building Products and Furnishings

 ANSI/NSC 373: Sustainable Production of Natural Dimension Stone establishes criteria to measure the extent to which natural stone is produced sustainably using a life cycle approach.
-Developed by the Natural Stone Council (NSC) in association with Ecoform, an independent consultant, and NSF International, the standard is applicable to quarriers and processors of natural dimension stone.
+The standard is applicable to quarriers and processors of natural dimension stone.

-NSF/ANSI 140: Sustainability Assessment for Carpet is the industry-leading standard for sustainability evaluation and certification of carpet products across their entire life cycle.
-This standard provides a market-based definition and path to more sustainable carpet through performance requirements for the individual product and the manufacturing organization.
-In fact, the U.S. General Services Administration (GSA) requires all broadloom and carpet tile purchased by the U.S. government to be certified to NSF/ANSI 140 at the gold certification level.
+NSF/ANSI 140: Sustainability Assessment for Carpet provides a market-based definition and path to more sustainable carpet through performance requirements for the individual product and the manufacturing organization.
+The U.S. General Services Administration (GSA) requires all broadloom and carpet tile purchased by the U.S. government to be certified to NSF/ANSI 140 at the gold certification level.
 Certification is based on point totals to achieve a silver, gold or platinum level.

 Contact us with questions or to receive a quote.

 NSF and E-Reuse Services Collaborate to Make Electronics Reuse Conference Waste-Free for Second Year

 Every year, tradeshows and conferences generate thousands of tons of waste in the form of flyers, hand-outs, packaging, coffee cups and more.
 A closer look reveals an estimated 60 million people attend tradeshows each year—with each attendee generating up to 20 pounds of waste.
 Not surprisingly, this has a significant impact on the environment.

 Natural Stone Council Updates Sustainability Requirements for the Production of Natural Stone

 September 3, 2019